In recent years Influencer Marketing has become a phenomenal topic in the world of digital marketing.

 The variation in numbers doesn’t matter to me.
 What really matters is the rate of engagement micro-influencer commands – comments, likes, shares, and mentions.

 Consequently, because of their personal experiences with brands and the strength of the relationship they have with their network, micro-influencers are able to drive about 25 to 50 percent engagement on each post.

 3. What Are The Characteristics Of An Influencer?

-Many claim to be Influencers, but do they honestly make up the list of influencers?
-What characterizes you as an influencers?
+Many claims to be Influencers, but do they honestly make up the list of influencers?
+What characterizes you as an influencer?